Updated: October 31, 2016

 - Demographics and other details that are provided to TED to help us customize the site based on your preferences

-The type of cookies that we use help us understand how you use the site and what preferences you have, as well as information about TED Talks and other data points, so that we can provide you the best user experience.
-We use this information to customize our website according to your preferences.
+Cookies provide a mechanism for us to understand how you use the site over time so that we can provide you the best user experience according to your expressed preferences.
 We do not sell this information to any third party, but may provide information to partners that assist us in updating, managing or maintaining our websites.

 We may collect and use information about your location (such as your country) to provide a tailored, language-specific experience for your region, but we don’t collect any exact data of you or your device.
 You can change the settings on your computer or mobile device to prevent your location information from being shared with us.
 In case you wish to opt-out of the tracking and cookies, please feel free to manage your settings on your browser in privacy, or select other ways to opt-out so that the cookies and/or ad features are turned off.